Distinguished Professor, Department of Ocean Engineering

 Dr. Grilli's recent research activity has been supported by the Office of Naval Research (ONR), the National Science Foundation (NSF), various state agencies, private foundations, and corporations.
 Dr. Grilli's recent research is primarily directed at wave analysis in coastal areas and wave interaction with submerged and emerged coastal structures, including wave-induced sediment transport around partly buried mines, freak wave generation and impact on structures, topographic wave breaking and properties of breaking waves, waves generated by FastShips (surface effect ships).
 A great deal of Dr. Grilli's recent of research is also related to tsunami generation (long waves) and tsunami propagation, and geohazard in coastal areas (more details in : [wave] [tsunami] ).

-Since 1980, Dr. Grilli has published over 13 chapters in books and edited books.
-He has published over 64 refereed journal articles, 124 refereed proceeding articles, 41 non-refereed proceedings articles and abstracts, and 46 research reports.
-Below is a list of selected publications of the past 10 years (see complete list in résumé by connecting below) :
+Since 1980, Dr. Grilli has published over 14 chapters in books and edited books.
+He has published over 112 refereed journal articles, 151 refereed proceeding articles, 81 non-refereed proceedings articles and abstracts, and 61 research reports.
+Below are selected publications in the past 10 years (see complete list in résumé by connecting below) :

 Full lists of : [chapters] [journal articles] [refereed proceedings] [non-refereed proceedings] [research reports]